'Gold Coast plot': Jury hears second alleged effort to stop sex allegations against wealthy businessman

-A public relations expert asked if $700,000 was wired to an alleged indecent assault victim would the criminal allegations against a prominent New Zealand disappear, a court has heard.
+A public relations expert asked an indecent assault complainant if their allegation against a prominent New Zealander would disappear if he was wired $700,000, a court has heard.

 The conversation was one of two secret recordings which have been played to a jury in the Auckland District Court over the past two days.